SEForAll/seforall.github.io/_pages/research.md

 ---
-title: "SEFL Team - Research"
+title: "SEFA Team - Research"
 layout: textlay
-excerpt: "SEFL Team -- Research"
+excerpt: "SEFA Team -- Research"
 sitemap: false
 permalink: /research/
 ---

 # Research

-The goal of SEFL team is to integrate security education into programming courses.
+The goal of SEFA team is to integrate security education into programming courses.
 To do so, we find new ways to use tools in programming courses in a plug-and-play manner.
 We also find novel ways to teach security concepts.
 We are interested in all programming courses: Beginner, Intermediate, and, Advanced.

 We strongly believe in diversity and aim to be a diverse group with members from different backgrounds.